-You definitely want to make sure you don’t dribble on yourself after you pee, as it can cause major chafe in sensitive areas!
-As for wiping, there are 4 popular strategies: 1) Give your lady parts a little shake after you pee and don’t wipe at all.
+You want to make sure you don’t dribble on yourself or your clothing after you pee, as it can cause chafe or rash in sensitive areas and it gets stinky.
+As for wiping, there are 4 popular strategies I have heard of: 1) Give your lady parts a little shake after you pee and don’t wipe at all (minimal success).
 2) Use a rock, stick, or leaf (works pretty well, though I have heard of people having bad reactions).
 3) Use toilet paper and (works well, but creates a bunch of waste that you must carry out).
-4) Use a pee-dana.
-A pee-dana is a bandana with one job only: to wipe after peeing.
-Most women who use a pee-dana keep it tied on the outside of their pack somewhere (often on a shoulder strap) to dry quickly and be readily available.
-I have tried the pee-dana on occasion and it is really nice for drying yourself off, but it is just one more thing and I have decided to live without it.
+4) Use a pee-dana or pee rag.
+A pee rag is a cloth with one job only: to wipe your lady parts after peeing.
+Most women who use a pee rag keep it tied on the outside of their pack somewhere to dry quickly and be readily available.
+I have tried the pee rags off an on over the years.
+It is really nice for drying yourself off and keeping yourself cleaner overall.

-I started using Diva Cup on the Colorado Trail, and now it is all I use–even at home.
+I started using a menstrual cup on the Colorado Trail, and now it is all I use–even at home.
 It is light weight, reusable, takes up little room in the pack, and excuses you from carrying out used tampons.
-You only need to empty it twice a day, so it is also less hassle than tampons.
-Diva Cup has never once leaked for me (I have been using one for 10 years.
+You only need to empty it a couple times a day, so it is also less hassle than tampons.
+I have never had one leak for me and I have been using one for 10 years.
 There are many options on the market; it may take you trying a few before you find one you like.

 The most accepted cup etiquette is to dig a cat hole (far from a trail, camp, or water source) to empty it.
-Then, give it a rinse with treated/filtered water before reinsertion.
+Then, give the cup a rinse with treated/filtered water before reinsertion.
 It is probably a good idea to use some hand sanitizer before and after dealing with it (or tampons).

-Birth Control is also mentioned on the forums as a good choice to eliminate your periods for several months altogether.
-I talked to my doctor, and she said it is perfectly healthy to do this, either while on the pill or the ring.
+Birth Control is also mentioned on the forums as a good choice to eliminate your periods altogether for several months.
+I talked to my doctor, and she said it is perfectly healthy to do this while on the pill or the ring.
 Some thru hikers opt to get an IUD.
 Whatever you decide, it would be a good idea to try this for a month or two before heading out on the trail, just in case it doesn’t work for you.

-I would say on a scale of 1 to 10, with 1 being a total tomboy and 10 being as girlie as a Kardashian, I am about a 3.
-But, I really do like having shaved legs and armpits on the trail.
-Not so badly that I am gonna carry a razor with me, but I do like to shave in town.
-If I do send myself a maildrop or a bounce bucket, I will throw a disposable razor in there.
-Or, if I don’t have a maildrop, I will buy a pack of cheap razors and throw the extra ones in a hiker box for others to enjoy.
+Although it seems solely a vanity thing, hair contributes to sanitation.
+I find that my legs get much less dusty and my pits smell much better without hair.
+I really do like having shaved legs and armpits on the trail, but not so badly that I am gonna carry a razor in my pack!
+However, I do shave in town.
+If I send myself a maildrop or a bounce bucket, I will throw a disposable razor in there.
+If I don’t have a maildrop, I will buy a pack of cheap razors and throw the extra ones in a hiker box for others to enjoy.
 This way, I get to have freshly shorn legs every 3-7 days.
-I find that my legs get much less dusty and my pits smell much better without the hair.

 That said, I’m in the minority.
 Most women just let it grow!